MTG/acousticbrainz-client/README.md

 does not send updates twice for the same file.
 When you have finished uploading features you can delete this file.

+FAQ
+---

+* __Why does Essentia need taglib and acousticbrainz-client also need pytaglib?:__ acousticbrainz-client uses pytaglib, first, to check if a file has a recording MBID before running Essentia.
+Essentia uses taglib for creating the 'tags' section of the output JSON.
+* __Why not just use the MBID from the tags section of Essentia's JSON then?:__ Because Essentia takes a bit to run, and we'd rather not run it on a file we won't be able to submit.
+* __Couldn't you do this some way that doesn't require running Essentia first but still doesn't require installing pytaglib to get this to work?:__ Yup, ideally we'd remove that extra dependency, and it's almost certainly possible.
+Pull requests welcome!
+* __Where does the md5 in the generated data come from, and what does it include?:__ Essentia produces this value, using FFmpeg/LibAV's MD5 calculation functions, passing av\_read\_frame packets to it.
+* __What about data that doesn't have recording MBIDs?
+Surely you can still do something with that.:__ Probably.
+But for now we aren't.
+We'd probably like non-MBID submissions to be possible, but determining the right way to index this sort of submission in external sources of metadata is a hard problem, and adding MBIDs to files isn't too hard for the pile of MusicBrainz editors we've been having run this code.

 License
 -------
 This application is Copyright Music Technology Group, Universitat Pompeu Fabra.